jchappell82/posix_acl/README.md

 To begin, simply add ```include_recipe "posix-acl::default"``` to your implementing cookbook.
 This will ensure that acl support is enabled and that the requisite OS package is installed.

+After adding the default recipe, you will need to override the default attributes so that they match your environment.

 This is an example of how to create a template from within your wrapper cookbook:

 ```ruby